crossplatform-dev/crossplatform.dev/docs/browser-engine/browser-engine.md

   fastest possible version of an algorithm on the host and still have poor results if that communication is done in an efficient way.

-## Inter-Process Communication layer
+### Inter-Process Communication layer

-While there are many browsers and cross-platform technologies, the reality is that there are not that many browser enginges (more about this in [Web and PWA]).
-In fact, most of the technologies rely on Chromium or WebKit.
+While there are many browsers and cross-platform technologies, the reality is that there are not that many browser enginges as we have seen before.
+In fact, most of the technologies that render web rely on Chromium or WebKit.
 Unsurprisingly, when using the same engine and the same web content all these technologies show similar performance characteristics (memory, processes, threads...).
 It makes sense, the cost of running a browser engine is considerably larger than any “overhead” that